3MFConsortium/spec_booleans/3MF Boolean operations.md

 # Chapter 1.
 Overview of Additions

 The 3MF Core Specification defines the \<components> element in the \<object> resource as definition of a tree of different objects to form an assembly, with the intent to allow the reuse of model definitions for an efficient encoding.
-The resultant shape of a \<components> element is the aggregation :of each \<component> object element.
+The resultant shape of a \<components> element is the aggregation of each \<component> object element.

 This extension defines how to combine different objects into a single object.
 It is based in Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).